galaxyproject/galaxy-hub/src/news/2020-06-galaxyworks-announcement/index.md

 the late James Taylor.
 In the future, we will explore options for interested members of the Galaxy community to join as well.
-To help bootstrap the development of the initial product, the company applied for and received federal funding from the NIH in the form of a STTR grant (R41 HG010982).
+To help bootstrap the development of the initial product, the company applied for and received federal funding from the NIH in the form of an STTR grant (R41 HG010982).

 # How will GalaxyWorks interact and contribute to the Galaxy Community?